ls1intum/Themis/docs/analysis/dynamic-model.rst

 Since it is crucial to show the dynamic behavior of both *Themis* as well as for the *Themis machine learning component*, this section will be divided into two parts.

 ****
-Themis app
+Themis App
 ****

-Answering student questions
+Answering Student Questions
 ------------

 .. image:: ../images/activity_diagram_1.png